CES 2024 updates: The most interesting news and gadgets from tech's big show

 ——

+The California-based company also took the opportunity to unveil some new features.

+Chromecast is being expanded to more apps and devices, with TikTok content now able to be cast directly to TVs.
-More automakers are partnering with Google to offer vehicles with pre-install apps such as Google Maps and Assistant, the company revealed at CES 2024.

-The apps will come to select models from Nissan, Ford and Lincoln this year, with Porsche following suit in 2025.
+More automakers are also partnering with Google to offer vehicles with pre-install apps such as Google Maps and Assistant.
+The apps will come to select models from Ford, Nissan and Lincoln this year, with Porsche following suit in 2025.

 ——